jpwogaman/template.io/README.md

 - Cubase Generic Remote setup with correct MIDI ports
 - MIDI tracks created with Transformers and unique Polyphonic Key Pressure Signal correctly mapped to the `T_{number}` id of every track in the Track List

 Great!
-Now every time we select a track, Open Stage Control will populate the correct parameters for that track and we can not **_finally_** start writing music!
+Now every time we select a track, Open Stage Control will populate the correct parameters for that track and we can now **_finally_** start writing music!

 ![custom module in action](./assets/Images/custom-module-in-action.gif)